A Journey Through Portugal

 Dine in at Torre de Palma’s restaurant.
 The menu offers elegantly prepared dishes that channel the best of Alentejo products without pretense.
 Local vegetables, hearty meat and game dishes and fish and seafood from the Portuguese coast give you plenty of options.
 Pair away with Torre de Palma’s Alentejo wines, of course.

 Unwind at Torre de Palma and enjoy the experiences available here.
 You might visit the on-site winery that makes superb Alentejo wines, head onto the grounds for a picnic, or enjoy the spa and indoor and outdoor swimming pools.
-For more active, there are Lusitano horses available to ride and bicycles to immerse yourself in the Alentejo countryside.
+For a more active day, check out the Lusitano horses available to ride or take a bike out to immerse yourself in the Alentejo countryside.

 Dona Maria Winery Visit